 The Company applies the if-converted method to determine the EPS impact for the convertible Series A preferred shares.
-The following is a reconciliation of the numerator and denominator used in the basic and diluted EPS computations.
+The following is a reconciliation of the numerator and denominator used in the basic and diluted EPS computations for class A and class B common shares.